 How buying works

 You may have some preconceived notions of how buying works based on television shows or movies, but the actual process is a bit different.
 First off, it’s important to do your homework ahead of the actual auction.
 As we mentioned above, you’ll want to see artwork in person if possible to truly assess its condition.
-You should also investigate the artists behind the pieces.
-That way, you can find out what past pieces have sold for, about the artists’ reputations, and other important details.
+You should also investigate the artist behind the pieces.
+That way, you can find out what past pieces have sold for, about the artists’ reputation, and other important details.
 By obtaining this background information, you’ll get a better idea of how much you’ll want to pay for the piece.
+Don’t forget that there’s usually a buyer’s premium ( a payment to the auction house) that can vary depending on bid amount that you need to factor in to your calculations as to your maximum bid.

 On the day of the auction, the specifics may vary, but you may bid in person, over the phone, or online—depending on the auction’s policy.
-If you’re able to get the highest bid and secure the piece you want, the auction house will tell you the next steps for finalizing the deal and finally receiving the piece.
+If you’re able to make the highest bid and secure the piece you want, the auction house will tell you the next steps for finalizing the deal and finally receiving the piece.
+If this is an online auction or you’re a phone bidder, the auction house will let you know of local businesses who will pack and ship your item to you (for a cost of course).
+Typically you’ll have only a few days to arrange for the shipper to pick up your item from the auction house.